astronomer/docs/astro/start-your-astro-trial.md

     ]}>
 <TabItem value="aws">

 1. Create a dedicated [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) for Astro.
 Astro uses this account to provision and manage your cluster resources.
-For security reasons, the install process is not currently supported on an AWS account that has other tooling running in it.
+For security reasons, you cannot currently create an Astro cluster within an AWS account that has other tooling running in it.

 2. Copy the **Account ID** for Step 3.